 Plan sponsors are required to contribute annually at an actuarially determined rate.
+Actuarially determined rates are updated annually and were as follows for the years ended June 30:

+Total Pension OPEB

+June 30, 2022 26.95% 21.17% 5.78%

+June 30, 2023 26.79% 23.40% 3.39%

-The required contribution rates for the year ended March 31, 2021 was 4.76% and nine months ended March 31, 2022 was 5.78% of participating members' compensations.
-The contribution requirement of the Clinic to the KRS Insurance Fund for the year ended March 31, 2022 and 2021 was \$31,685 and \$16,375, respectively.
+The contribution requirement of the Clinic to the KRS Insurance Fund for the year ended March 31, 2023 and 2022 was \$23,215 and \$31,685, respectively.

-NOTE J - AFFILIATION AGREEMENT
+NOTE I - AFFILIATION AGREEMENT

 The Clinic has an affiliation agreement with Audubon Area Community Services, Inc. (AACS) to provide administrative support for the Clinic.
 Administrative support includes property acquisition and management, administrative, accounting, human resources, and information technological oversite for and in regard to the Clinic, which includes services as the recipient of and fiscal agent for the 330(h) grant and disbursement of funds.
 Under the affiliation agreement the Clinic's employees are paid through the payroll process of AACS.
-Total salaries and wages, health, dental and vision insurance, retirement, workers compensation, unemployment, EAP, FICA, vacation and sick leave compensation paid through AACS payroll process during March 31, 2022 and 2021 was \$893,098 and \$770,080.
-As of March 31, 2022 and 2021 the total amounts due to AACS for payroll reimbursement and miscellaneous accounts payable was \$4,259 and \$12,209, which is included in accounts payable.
+Total salaries and wages, health, dental and vision insurance, retirement, workers compensation, unemployment, EAP, FICA, vacation and sick leave compensation paid through AACS payroll process during March 31, 2023 and 2022 was \$1,152,730 and \$893,098.
+As of March 31, 2023 and 2022 the total amounts due to AACS for payroll reimbursement and miscellaneous accounts payable was \$8,254 and \$4,259, which is included in accounts payable.